paybondpaybond

 Tenant admin (before first MPP fund)

-• Paid plan activated (production) or sandbox tenant selected (rehearsal)
+• Paid plan activated (production) or sandbox workspace selected

-• Stripe Connect destination linked (MPP routes through the tenant's linked Stripe destination)
+• Stripe Connect destination linked (MPP routes through your linked Stripe destination)

-• For session mode: set Tempo recipient and enable Tempo session funding in Settlement settings (mpp_tempo_recipient_address, mpp_session_enabled)
+• For session mode: set a Tempo recipient and enable Tempo session funding in Settlement settings

 • stripe_mpp added to allowed rails